-A method used to document the sequence of linked activities through which a product or service is currently produced for a customer.
+A tool for documenting the sequence of linked activities through which a product or service is currently produced for a customer.
 The customer who receives and uses the outputs of a process may be either internal or external to your organization.